IELTS Writing Task 2 Sample 1004 - Some people who have been in prison become good citizens later

 [ Written by – Fahad Sultan ]

-In recent years, imprisonment is assumed as the finest method of punishment to offenders of law because after running the punishment time, majority of people tend to be good members in society.
+In recent years, imprisonment is assumed as the finest method of punishment to offenders of law because after running the punishment time, the majority of people tend to be good members of the society.
 This condition derives plenty of people think that the prisoners are convenient speakers to talk to adolescents about the precarious of breaking the laws.
 I personally agree with that statements and I have some reasons to support it which will be explained briefly in the following paragraph.

-First and foremost, detention given to the criminals is usually followed by trainings and educations that will be utilized in their future life.
+First and foremost, detention given to the criminals is usually followed by training and educations that will be utilised in their future life.
 For instance, they are taught about religion and how to survive their life in the right way such as lessons for becoming a tailor or a painter.
 Those lessons make them likely to be better inhabitants and might easier to be accepted in their circumstances after completing their penalty.

 Furthermore, due to the experiences obtained as long as running punishment, they seem to become suitable speakers to tell the teens about the difficulties that might be faced when living in a prison .To illustrate, they can share how regretful they are after committing a bad action and how they felt and repented because they cannot meet their family and cannot act freely like others.
 This story will certainly be remembered by the adolescents since they hear about those bad impacts directly from the prisoners so they will think twice if they want to disobey the applied rule.